decentraland/documentation/content/creator/worlds/about.md

 When a team (more than one person) are contributing to the development of a scene, it may be beneficial to have each contributor have the ability to publish the scene under a single NAME.
 As stated above, the NAME owner is the only one allowed to run such deployment.

 So we have introduced the concept of Access Control List (or ACL for short).
-The idea is that the owner of the NAME can grant other wallets permission to run deployment under his name.
+The idea is that the owner of the NAME can grant other wallets permission to publish a scene under his NAME.
 This way the whole team (or a group of selected members) can be added to the world ACL and those will be able to publish the scene.

 This ACL is stored in the World Content Server where the world is deployed.
 It is not stored on the blockchain.
 This makes it much more flexible, giving more granular control.
 For e.g. if you want to deploy a scene under the same NAME in two different World Content Server hosting providers, then you can have different sets of permissions in each server.
 And also, there is no transaction fees involved in maintaining the ACL (granting or revoking permissions).

-A new command has been added to Decentraland CLI that allows to show the current ACL stored in the Worlds Content Server for a given NAME, and it allows also granting access to more wallets or revoking access to wallets that are already in the ACL.
+A new command has been added to Decentraland CLI that allows to show the current ACL stored in the Worlds Content Server for a given NAME, and it also allows granting access to more wallets or revoking access to wallets that are already in the ACL.

 ![world-acl help screen](/images/worlds/world-acl-help.png)

+In order to grant permission for publishing a scene to another wallet you have to:

+* Make sure some scene has been deployed to the server at least once (otherwise the service won't be able to store the ACL).
+* Use command `dcl deploy NAME.dcl.eth grant 0x1 0x2 ...
+0xn` where those `0xn` are a list of addresses separated by spaces.

+By default, ACL will be stored on `worlds-content-server.decentraland.org`.
+If you are using a different hosting provider, make sure to add `--target-content https://your-hosting.com` to each of the commands (`show`, `grant` and `revoke`).